stafforj/LPE-Cooling/INSTRUCTIONS.md

 ### Step 8-9: Thermocouple routing

 8. Fit the thermocouple port insert (component `5`) into the top section (component `3`), guiding the thermocouple cable through the slot.
 Push fully into place as shown in the images below.
 This component fits through the top section and into the vessel spout.
 9. Insert the thermocouple port plug (component `6`) to close the opening to the vessel spout.
+This can be removed during product sampling and re-inserted.

 ![TC plugging](./Images/pre-test-assembly-route-TC.png)